stellar-deprecated/docs/learn/concepts/stellar-toml.md

 # Introduction

 The `stellar.toml` file is used to provide a common place where the Internet can find information about your domain's Stellar integration.
 Any website can publish Stellar network information.
-You can announce your validation key, your [federation](./federation.md) server, peers you are running, your quorum set, if you are a gateway, etc.
+You can announce your validation key, your [federation](./federation.md) server, peers you are running, your quorum set, if you are a anchor, etc.

 The stellar.toml file is a text file in the [TOML format](https://github.com/toml-lang/toml).